Salt water aspiration syndrome: Research

 Beluga whales at Georgia Aquarium splash audience members as a part of their show.

 The condition was first described in 1970 by Carl Edmonds, who documented 30 cases at the Royal Australian Navy's HMAS Penguin.
 A 1989 study estimated that 37 percent of deaths that occurred during recreational scuba diving in Australia and New Zealand in the 1980s involved salt water aspiration syndrome.
 The study hypothesized—based on reports of the victim's symptoms and an analysis of their equipment—that the syndrome acted as an intermediate factor, exacerbating panic and exhaustion, which subsequently led to loss of consciousness and death by drowning.
-In 2019, a case study reported severe salt water aspiration syndrome that occurred during a beluga whale encounter; an audience member at Georgia Aquarium aspirated salt water that a beluga whale splashed, which led to severe inflammation of lungs and low oxygen levels in blood requiring intensive care.
+In 2019, a case study reported severe salt water aspiration syndrome that occurred during a beluga whale encounter; an audience member at Georgia Aquarium aspirated salt water that a beluga whale splashed, which led to severe inflammation of lungs and low oxygen levels in blood requiring supplemental oxygen in the intensive care unit.